peteralcock/FairPair/README.md

 # Tandem
 Fair Pair Programming For Humans

-"If it's not made here, you can be sure it's made in Tandem."
+"If it ain't made here, it's made in Tandem."

 ![The Honorable Judge Fair Pear](pear.png?raw=true "The Honorable Judge Fair Pear")

-Any project made in Tandem will automatically handle pairing rotation schedules for software engineering projects in a fair and balanced manor to promote postitive developer experiences.
+Projects made in Tandem will automatically handle pairing rotation schedules for software engineering projects in a fair and balanced manor to promote postitive developer experiences.

 ## Core Features